Matilda of Tuscany: Modern times

-In the 19th century, which was enthusiastic about the Middle Ages, the Margravine's myth was renewed.
+In the nineteenth century, which was enthusiastic about the Middle Ages, the Margravine's myth was renewed.
 The remains of Canossa Castle were rediscovered and Matilda's whereabouts became popular travel destinations.
 In addition, Dante's praise for Matelda came back into the spotlight.
 One of the first German pilgrims to Canossa was the poet August von Platen-Hallermünde.
-In 1839 Heinrich Heine published the poem Auf dem Schloßhof zu Canossa steht der deutsche Kaiser Heinrich ("The German Emperor Henry stands in the courtyard of Canossa"), in which it says: "Peep out of the window above / Two figures, and the moonlight / Gregory's bald head flickers / And the breasts of Mathildis".
+In 1839, Heinrich Heine published the poem Auf dem Schloßhof zu Canossa steht der deutsche Kaiser Heinrich ("The German Emperor Henry stands in the courtyard of Canossa"), in which it says: "Peep out of the window above / Two figures, and the moonlight / Gregory's bald head flickers / And the breasts of Mathildis".

 In the era of the Risorgimento, the struggle for national unification was in the foreground in Italy.
 Matilda was instrumentalized for daily political events.
 Silvio Pellico stood up for the political unity of Italy, and he designed a play called Mathilde.
 Antonio Bresciani Borsa wrote a historical novel La contessa Matilde di Canossa e Isabella di Groniga (1858).
-The work was very successful in its time and saw Italian editions in 1858, 1867, 1876 and 1891.
-French (1850 and 1862), German (1868) and English (1875) translations were also published.
+The work was very successful in its time and saw Italian editions in 1858, 1867, 1876, and 1891.
+French (1850 and 1862), German (1868), and English (1875) translations were also published.